input-output-hk/marlowe-doc/docs/developer-tools/ts-sdk/ts-sdk-intro.md

 ---
-title: Marlowe TypeScript SDK
+title: TS-SDK introduction
-sidebar_position: 2
+sidebar_position: 1
 ---

-## Introduction

 The **[Marlowe TypeScript SDK (TS-SDK)](https://github.com/input-output-hk/marlowe-ts-sdk/)** consists of JavaScript and TypeScript libraries, available as npm packages.
 TS-SDK is engineered to support DApp developers with the tools they need to build and integrate with the Marlowe smart contract ecosystem on the Cardano blockchain.